List of News and Information about bluemotion on 4WheelsNews.com

 The “Think Blue.
 Eco Ride.” showed that the standard consumption figure based on the NEDC driving cycle, pegged at 3.2 liters per 100 kilometers (88.3 mpg) and 85 grams of CO2 per kilometer, can be surpassed.Read the entire article VW Golf TDI BlueMotion logged 97 mpg (2.92 l/100 km) on long-distance test trip

-The new Caddy BlueMotion is powered by the 1.6-litre TDI with common rail direct injection and 75 kW / 102 PS with a maximum torque of 250 Newton metres.
-In comparison with the already very fuel-efficient Caddy 1.6-litre TDI with BlueMotion Technology, the new Caddy BlueMotion’s fuel consumption has been further dropped by 0.5 litres per 100 km.
-It is also better than the regular Caddy by a full 1.1 litres per 100 km.
+The new Volkswagen Caddy BlueMotion is powered by the 1.6-liter TDI engine with common rail direct injection, delivering 75 kW / 102 PS of peak motive power with 250 Newton meters of maximum torque.
+In comparison with the already very fuel-efficient Caddy 1.6-liter TDI with BlueMotion Technology, the new Caddy BlueMotion’s fuel consumption has been further dropped by 0.5 liters per 100 km.
+It is also better than the regular Caddy by a full 1.1 liters per 100 km.

-Because of this, the commercial version of the versatile urban delivery vehicle uses up only 4.5 litres per 100 km, which is equivalent to 117 g/km of CO2.
-The figures for the passenger-carrying version are 4.6 litres and 119 g/km.
-Due to its 60 litre fuel tank, the Caddy BlueMotion has a theoretical range of more than 1,300 km (over 800 miles).Read the entire article 2013 IAA: Vw Caddy BlueMotion is most fuel-efficient Caddy ever
+Because of this, the commercial version of the versatile urban delivery vehicle uses up only 4.5 liters per 100 km, which is equivalent to 117 grams of carbon dioxide per kilometer.
+The figures for the passenger-carrying version are 4.6 liters per 100 km and 119 grams of carbon dioxide per km.
+Due to its 60-liter fuel tank, the Caddy BlueMotion has a theoretical range of more than 1,300 km (over 800 miles).Read the entire article 2013 IAA: VW Caddy BlueMotion is most fuel-efficient Caddy ever

 Volkswagen Commercial Vehicles is now offering a fuel-efficient version of the Caddy -- the new Caddy BlueMotion.
 This new Caddy offering consumes just 4.5 liters of fuel per 100 kilometer and is powered by a 1.6-litre TDI with common rail direct injection that provides up to 75 kW/102 PS of output and 250 Newton meters of torque.